 Running Spectral Rules

 Spectral (opens in a new tab) is a great open source API linter that many teams use to automate their API Style Guides.
-Linting an OpenAPI file works great when you are designing a brand-new API, but it presents some challenges (opens in a new tab) if you apply those style guides to existing/legacy APIs.
+Linting an OpenAPI spec works great when you are designing a brand-new API, but it presents some challenges (opens in a new tab) if you apply those style guides to existing/legacy APIs.

 - Existing APIs may not follow your latest standards and fixing them might not be an option.
 For instance, changing a property's name from